AnyBody/anybody-tutorial/A_Getting_started/intro.rst

 **Most importantly, it comes with a set of demo models** (eg: MoCap based walking model, cycling etc.) that can serve as a useful learning tool, or even as the foundations for own modeling studies.
-As a new user, you are likely to find yourself in one of the following scenarios.

--  Loading a model from AMMR and changing simple parameters like the applied load or the posture.

--  Modifying one of the existing motion capture models from the repository to your own lab/experimental setup.

--  Modifying a model from the repository with some similarity to what you want.
-For instance, a normal bicycle model could be changed into a recumbent bike.

--  Constructing a body model and its environment bottom-up, like when you’re modeling an animal or making a new detailed joint model.
-Such bottom-up modeling is described in the tutorial ":doc:`Getting Started AnyScript Programming </A_Getting_started_anyscript/intro>`".
+Building models from the bottom-up is described further in ":doc:`Getting Started AnyScript Programming </A_Getting_started_anyscript/intro>`".

-These various levels of model building complexity are covered in ":doc:`Getting Started:
+Modifying the postures and motion of an existing model is introduced in ":doc:`Getting Started:
-Modeling <../A_Getting_started_modeling/intro>`" in the ":doc:`Making
+Modeling <../A_Getting_started_modeling/intro>`" and the ":doc:`Making
-Things Move <../Making_things_move/intro>`" tutorial.
+Things Move <../Making_things_move/intro>`" tutorials.

-.. rubric:: Goal for this tutorial
+.. rubric:: Goals for this tutorial

-We will take the top-down approach in this tutorial and use the model repository to accomplish the following:
+This tutorial takes the top-down approach and aims to accomplish the following:

-1. Create a new standing model using the Human Standing template model, load it in a given posture, and practice how to use the Model View functions.
+1. Create a new standing model using the Human Standing template model

-2. Learn how to change the posture of the human model.
+2. Learn how to load & change the posture of the human model, and use the Model View window

 3. Run the inverse dynamics analysis of the model and review the analysis results.
-Change the posture of the human model and see how it will give us a different result.

 This entire tutorial relies heavily on using the AMMR described above.